The system, in three parts

 Today: Caseworkers can release a decision while fees are still outstanding.

 A case can't be released to a client until all milestone payments are paid.
 The system enforces it.
-The owner's biggest source of lost revenue, closed.
+Your biggest source of lost revenue, closed.

 Owner Dashboard

-Today: The owner has no monthly view of what's open, what's closing, what's owed.
+Today: You have no monthly view of what's open, what's closing, what's owed.

 Cases opened this month, closed this month, in progress.
 Outstanding payments.
 Overdue by case.
 Active deadlines colour-coded.
 Monthly summary auto-emailed.
 Accessible from anywhere.